iTXTech/Genisys/README.md

 You can get a prebuilt phar from [Jenkins](https://jenkins.mcper.cn/job/Genisys-master/) or [GitLab](https://gitlab.com/itxtech/genisys/pipelines).

 ### Installation
-For Linux:
-See the [wiki](https://github.com/iTXTech/Genisys/wiki/Use-Docker-to-run-Genisys) for more details.

-For Windows:
-PHP binary can be downloaded from [here](https://itxtech.org/download/PHP%20for%20Genisys/).
+Installation instructions can be found in the [wiki](https://github.com/iTXTech/Genisys/wiki/Use-Docker-to-run-Genisys).

 ## Contents